-I. GENERAL EDUCATION COURSES Credits
+I. GENERAL ED UCATION COURSES Credits

-A. FRESHMAN DEVELOPMENT SEMINAR (FDS) 0-1
+A. FRESHMAN I DEVELOPMENT SEMINAR (FDS) 0-1

-B. HUMANITIES 9
+B. HUMANITIES 3 9

-C. MATHEMATICS AND/OR SCIENCE 9-12
+C. MATHEMATIO CS AND/OR SCIENCE 9-12

 SCI 100 The Natural World: The Caribbean 3

-D. SOCIAL SCIENCES 6-9
+D. SOCIAL SCIE NCES 6-9

-SSC 100 An Introduction to the Social Sciences: A Caribbean Focus and Two other courses in the Social Sciences: Anthropology, Economics, Geography, History, Political Science, Psychology, or Sociology 3
+SSC 100 An Introduction to the Social Sciences: A Caribbean Focus 3

+in the Social Sciences: conomics, Geography, History, Political Science, ciology

 II.
 SUMMARY Credits

 Freshman Development Seminar Humanities Mathematics and/or Science Social Sciences 0-1 9 9-12 6-9

 TOTAL 24-31

-\Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits. \\Nursing students are exempt from this course.
+^{}Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits.

+^{}Nursing students are exempt from this course.